quadroops/pkg/log/README.md

 logger = log.New(adapter.Zerolog(), "mylogger").WithSender(sender.Console())
 logger.Info("hello world")

-// without adapter, will use golang log standard library, if you are prefer this way, you can't use `Sender` log.Info("hello world")
+// without adapter, will use golang log standard library, but, you can't use `Sender` log.Info("hello world")
 ```